brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 think it would be possible for the students to shortly present the results of their review for the whole group.

+It appears to me that live peer review sessions must be scheduled as a part of the course events in the same way the other supervised sessions are.
+Otherwise students will have timetabling issues that prevent them from working efficiently.
+In practise, booking a single, large, classroom for the review sessions at the start of the course seems to be an adequate solution for this.
+All student groups can review their work at the same time and the timetabling issues vanish.

 Due to practical constraints I believe the review groups are limited to 3-4 students each.
 Otherwise we will run out of time.